-Volleyball Serve Receive Formations in a 6-2 Offense (with Setters for Middles)
+Volleyball Serve Receive Formations in a 6-2 Offense (Setters for Middles)

 One of the most popular offenses in volleyball is the 6-2.
 That is when you have six hitters (two outsides, two middles, and two right side hitters) and two setters.
 Typically, the setters get substituted out when they go front row, and a right side hitter replaces them.
 However, in recent years, some coaches have been using their libero for the right side hitters and substituting the setters for the middle hitters.